thestrongcoder/thestrongcoder/README.md

 Software Developer  |  UI/UX Designer  |  Creator | Powerlifter

 #### Current Projects
-I'm currently working on an e-commerce and portal (B2B & B2C) for an Automotive and Manufacturing company, I'm the lead designer, and product manager, working with a team of developers.
+I'm currently working on an e-commerce portal (B2B & B2C) for an Automotive and Manufacturing company.
+I'm the lead designer, and product owner, working with a team of developers.

 #### Learning
 Coder Academy Graduate, August 2020